 - Insurance companies;

-- Company that files a late annual return;
+- Companies that file a late annual return.

-- Medium companies are exempted from annual financial statements audit if they satisfy 2 out of 3 conditions:
+- Medium-sized companies are exempt from annual financial statements audit if they satisfy 2 out of 3 conditions:

 - Turnover of less than €40 million;